HBO confirms new cast of upcoming Harry Potter series

-HBO has confirmed the adult cast of its new Harry Potter adaptation and it includes some big names.
+HBO has confirmed most of the cast of its new Harry Potter adaptation, and it includes some big names.
 Find all of them below.

 HBO has been working on and planning its new Harry Potter series adaptation for a while now and confirmed details have been scarce.
 The project is due to start filming this summer in the UK and rumours of the casting have been running wild on the internet.